ybadk/Data_Processor/data_wrangling_app/README.md

 - **v1.0.0** - Initial release with core functionality
 - **v1.1.0** - Enhanced visualizations and email integration
 - **v1.2.0** - Database management and search features

-## 🐞 Known Issues
-- Email sending may fail if SMTP credentials are not set or are incorrect.
-Use a test account for first-time setup.
-- PDF and DOCX parsing may not extract all content perfectly, especially with complex formatting.
-- Large files (>50MB) may cause slowdowns or memory errors depending on your system.
-- Some advanced Excel features (macros, formulas) are not supported.
-- The app is designed for single-user or small team use; multi-user concurrency is not fully tested.

-## 🚧 Future Work
-- Add user authentication and role-based access control.
-- Support for additional file types (e.g., XML, Parquet).
-- More advanced data transformation options (custom formulas, pivot tables).
-- Enhanced visualization options (geospatial, network graphs).
-- Automated scheduled email reports.
-- Integration with cloud storage (Google Drive, Dropbox).
-- Improved mobile responsiveness and accessibility.

 ---